rgutzen/ValidationTools/README.md

         + Git checkout on cluster?
         + elephant, neo installation?
     + estimate minimum data size to detect features with a certain resolution
         + assemblysize; assemblycorr; assemblycorr with backgroundcorr
-    + Graphs

 + How to evaluate the significance of high-dim angles?
     + Forward problem to mathematician!
 + Theoretical distribution of correlation matrix eigenvalues